 Everyone loves a good mummy, but one of the most fascinating stories about these wrapped legends doesn't have anything to do with the likes of King Tutankhamun or Juanita.
-One of history's most famous murdered mummies is "Unknown Man E," found at the ancient Egyptian site of Deir el-Bahri.
+One of history's most famous mummies is "Unknown Man E," found at the ancient Egyptian site of Deir el-Bahri.
 But this, one of the most scary mummies ever found, is better known to the world as the "Screaming Mummy."

 This bizarre mummy features a thrown-back head and an open jaw in what looks like a blood-curdling scream.
-But what happened to Egypt's screaming mummy, and why is he yelling?
-Archaeologists analyzed his body and what he was wrapped in and have reasoned he might have been a disgraced prince named Pentawere.
-This mummy murder conspiracy involved a minor queen trying to put her son, Pentawere, on the throne, overthrowing his dad, Ramesses III, in the process.
-The plot was eventually discovered and Pentawere forced to commit suicide... but what happened to him?
+But what happened to Egypt's Screaming Mummy, and why is he yelling?
+Archaeologists analyzed the mummy and his wrappings and have reasoned he might have been a disgraced prince named Pentawere.
+This ancient conspiracy involved a minor queen trying to put her son, Pentawere, on the throne, while overthrowing his dad, Ramesses III, in the process.
+The plot was eventually discovered and Pentawere forced to commit take his own life... but what happened to him?
 Perhaps archaeologists discovered his body when they uncovered the Screaming Mummy!

 The Screaming Mummy was notably different from others mummies Egyptologists have found previously, which raised red flags for scientists.
 One notable difference was that rather than linen, he was wrapped in sheepskin, which the purity-obsessed Egyptians regarded as unclean.
 Only offenders or people damned for eternity would have been entombed in such a manner.